 An Indian grandmother and her American granddaughter explore culture, imagination, and individuality through a sari.
-An #OwnVoices story from Kashmira Sheth.
+From award-winning author Kashmira Sheth.

 “A strong depiction of family, this story shows how meaningful traditional clothing can be.” ―Kirkus Reviews

 Every day, Rupa’s grandmother wears a beautiful Indian sari.
 Each is brightly colored and very pretty.
 “Don’t you ever want to wear a gray skirt and red blouse with round buttons like Mommy or a green dress like me?”
 Rupa asks.
 But Dadima prefers to wear her traditional saris.